 Internet access offer

-Handsets are sold in two sales models.
-In the subsidized model the price of equipment paid by the customer decreases as the subscription fee increases.
-In the installment plan model an installment for equipment purchased by a customer is added to the monthly subscription fee.
-Bundled data packages, also for use in LTE technology, are now offered with subscription levels.
+We offer our customers a wide array of state-of-the-art handsets and smartphones.
+The share of traditional handsets remains in a declining trend and amounts to several percent of total sales.
+The majority of smartphones sold by us support the LTE technology for data transmission.
+Terminals that support data transmission speed of up to 450 Mbps are a novelty in our offer.
+Handsets are sold in two sales models: the subsidized model and the installment plan model (with or without an initial fee).
+In the case of subsidized equipment, the final price paid by the customer decreases as the subscription fee increases.
+In the installment plan model an installment for the purchased equipment is added to the monthly subscription fee.
+Bundled data packages, also for use in LTE technology, are now offered at all subscription levels.

 See also: www.plus.pl